AlgoSize/website/_portfolios/ranking-tiers.md

 **Voting Power**: Highest level of voting influence, including control over leadership, strategic shifts, and company finances

 **Permissions**:
-- All **Moderator** permissions
+-All **Moderator** permissions
-- Manage all server roles and settings
+-Manage all server roles and settings
-- Create and delete channels
+-Create and delete channels
-- Oversee the scoring system and approve new features for the Discord server
+-Oversee the scoring system and approve new features for the Discord server

 **Resource Access**: All-access to the company’s resources